thuml/Transferable-Query-Selection/README.md

 # Transferable-Query-Selection (Editing)
 Code Release for "Transferable Query Selection for Active Domain Adaptation"(CVPR2021)

-Waiting for clearing up and document.
+Waiting for code update and document.

 The adversarial-examples refs to https://github.com/sarathknv/adversarial-examples-pytorch